What is IRS Form 944?

 If you're a small business owner, you may have received a notification from the Internal Revenue Service (IRS) stating that you must file Form 9441.

-This is standard practice for eligible employers that need to report their tax obligations, such as annual income and federal payroll taxes that you withhold from employee paychecks.
+This is standard practice for certain small eligible employers that must report their tax obligations, such as annual income and federal payroll taxes that you withhold from employee paychecks.
 But what is Form 944, and why is it necessary for your organization to file?

-In this article, we'll explain what IRS Form 944 is, how it works, and who needs to file one.
+In this article, we'll explain what this annual tax form is, how it works, and who needs to file one.

 What is IRS Form 944?